ctcl-bregis/ctclsite-rust/config/blog/content/blogpost_16.md

 ### ContactList
 Within this week, I have made siginficant progress with rewriting ContactList in Rust using the Actix Web framework.

 This is my first time using the Diesel ORM (Object–relational mapping) and the first time successfully using databases with Rust.
 Just like ContactList written in Python, a build script generates the schema used by the ORM.
 However, I am still considering switching back to using SQL directly instead of using an ORM since the dynamic generation of the schema may defeat the purpose of using an ORM.
-I am still new to the software development topic of database management how I go about this may change.
+I am still new to the software development topic of database management so how I go about this may change.

 ### SLAG
 SLAG's development continues to be dormant because of my work on other projects.
 With the inactivity in the Discord guild for the college club that I manage, the bot is not really needed at the moment.